xinhuang/xinhuang.github.com/_posts/2014-10-19-clang-playground-finding-declarations.md

-In Clang, there are two basic types of AST classes: [Decl] and [Stmt], which have many subclasses that covers all the AST nodes we will meet in a source
+In Clang, there are two basic types of AST classes: [Decl] and [Stmt], which have many subclasses that covers all the AST nodes we will meet in a source file.
+For example:
-file:

-* FriendDecl
 * FunctionDecl
 * TypeDecl
-* CompoundStmt
 * CallExpr

 ## AST Consumer

-The [ASTConsumer] will read the ASTs.
-It provides many interfaces to be overriden when certain type of AST node has been parsed, or after all the translation unit has been parsed.
+The [ASTConsumer] will read AST.
+It provides many interfaces to be overridden when certain type of AST node has been parsed, or after all the translation unit has been parsed.